Construction Equipment Global

 1991

-Excavators are added to the product offering thanks to the acquisition of Åkermans Verkstad AB.
+Excavators are added to the product offering, following the acquisition of Åkermans Verkstad AB.

 1995

-VME becomes a fully owned Volvo company and changes its name to Volvo Construction Equipment (Volvo CE / VCE).
+VME becomes a fully-owned Volvo company and its name changes to Volvo Construction Equipment.
 The compact excavator line is extended through the acquisition of Pel-Job.

 1997

-The road range is initiated as a result of the launch of the motor grader line and the acquisition of Champion Road Machinery.
+As a result of the launch of the motor grader line and the acquisition of Champion Road Machinery, the road range is initiated.

 1998

-Acquisition of the construction equipment division of Samsung Heavy Industries.
+The construction equipment division of Samsung Heavy Industries is acquired.

 2002